oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 Note that the same no-alias behavior can be achieved using the kernel attribute `[[intel::kernel_args_restrict]]`, when applicable.

-Each private cache is also replicated as many times as needed to expose extra read ports.
+Each private cache is also replicated as many times as needed so that it can expose extra read ports.
 The size of each replicate is `<N>` bytes as specified by the `-Xsread-only-cache-size=<N>` flag.

 ### Tutorial Design
-The basic function performed by the tutorial kernel is a a series of table lookups from a buffer (`sqrt_lut_buf`) that contains the square root values of the first 512 integers.
-By default, the compiler will generate load-store units (LSUs) that are optimized for when the global memory accesses are contiguous.
+The basic function performed by the tutorial kernel is a series of table lookups from a buffer (`sqrt_lut_buf`) that contains the square root values of the first 512 integers.
+By default, the compiler will generate load-store units (LSUs) that are optimized for the case where global memory accesses are contiguous.
 When the memory accesses are non-contiguous, like it is the case with this tutorial design, these LSUs tend to suffer major throughput loss.
 The read-only cache can sometimes help in such situations, especially when sized correctly.

 This tutorial requires compiling the source code twice: once with the `-Xsread-only-cache-size=<N>` flag and once without it.
 Because the look-up